Mystaken/WebSweeper/README.md

 cd ../api
 npm install
 ```

 #### Fix configurations

-There are two configurations you may need to set for the API
+There are a few configurations you may need to set for the API
-First, make a copy of the `mailgun.json` and add your Mailgun configurations to the json.
+Make a copy of the `mailgun.json` and add your Mailgun configurations to the json.
 ```
 cp config/mailgun.json.template config/mailgun.json
 ```
-Second, change `mongo.server` in the `config/config.json` file to go to your own Mongo server.
+Change `mongo.server` in the `/api/config/config.json` file to go to your own MongoDB server.
+Update `app.DOMAIN` and `app.PORT` in the `/api/config/config.json`to your desired configuration.
+Similarly, update the environment in the front-end at `/public/src/environments/environment.prod.ts`

 #### Build Application